MRandl/SatSolver/README.md

 ### What can it do ?
 This piece of code can solve decent SAT problems given in the standard Dimacs CNF format.
 On my old i5-4590, it can handle anywhere from 50 to 70 variables almost instantly, and 200-250 variables in the time you need for a coffee.
-This is not competition-worthy but not ridiculous either.
+This is hence not meant to be used in any serious context.
-It was engineered to scale well with the amount of available cores, your mileage might then vary depending on your hardware.

 ### How do I run it ?
 Download it, compile it with Dotty and run with one argument indicating the path where the Dimacs file to solve is located.
 Four examples are included, use res/\<something\>.dimacs to run one of those.